bsorrentino/PlantUML4iPad/README.md

     * Scale to fit
     * Share Image (AirDrop, iCloud, Other App, ...)
 5. OpenAI integration
-    > You must have a valid [OpenAI] api key to use this feature.
+    > **You MUST HAVE a valid [OpenAI] API KEY (i.e. Paid Account)** to use this feature.
 Such secrets will be stored in device's keychain
+    * Drawing
+        * Draw Diagram using either Pencil or Fingers.
+        * Processing hand drawn diagram through [OpenAI Vision API (_gpt-4-vision-preview_)][vision] to automatically genearte plantUML script.
+        * PlantUML script will include alse a legend with detailed description of drawing.
+    * Prompt
         * Prompt your diagram request in natural language
         * Undo Prompt
         * Prompt's History
-    * choose AI Model (gpt-3.5-turbo | gpt-4)
+        * choose AI Model (_gpt-3.5-turbo or gpt-4_)

 **Take a Note:**

+* **Release 3.0**
+    > From release `3.0` it is possible also hand drawn diagram using either Pencil or Fingers.

+* **Release 2.0**
-> From release 2.0 the PlantUML Custom Keyboard has been disabled because not compatible with the new editor based on [ace]
+    > From release `2.0` the PlantUML Custom Keyboard has been disabled because not compatible with the new editor based on [ace]

 ## App Store